 - - Tsugumomo: nice enough semi-perverted comedy

 - * WorldEnd: What do you do at the end of the world?
 Are you busy?
-Will you save us?: the excessive title makes more sense after the episode
+Will you save us?: the excessive title makes more sense after the episode, though is still excessive

 - Makeruna!: Lirr short.
 Not terrible.

 - Girl Beats Boys: semi-short, will need to have some sort of point really soon

 - Amazon has a bunch of decent looking exclusive series (Re:Creator, most notably), enough to be tempting.
 If I'm going to be a good consumer and buy things, a Prime account would be a good deal.
 On the other hand, the longer I wait, the more I can binge on the free trial.

 - 100% Teacher Pascal: I laughed at the youtuber line, but generally less than Penguin Beckham, mostly because I still do the P. B. dance.